tc-playground/infosec-playground/theory/01-assets-and-security.md

     3. `SABSA business attributes`.

-> Standardised `Risk Assessment Processes` exist -

 ---

 ## Defense in Depth

-> Provide layer of defense so if one fails another can protect you.
+> Provide layer of defense so if one `security control` fails another `security control` can protect you.

-1. `Prevention` - Protect assets with `security controls`.
+1. `Prevention` - Protect assets with multiple `security controls`.

 2. `Detection` - Detect `compromised assets`.
 Set up `canaries`, `honeypots`, etc.

-3. `Recovery` - A way of recovering `compromised assets`.
+3. `Recovery` - Have a way of recovering `compromised assets`.

 ---